KarenPog/ForecastXL/README.md

 # ForecastXL
 Excel Add-Ins for short-term forecasting.
-To use this Excel Add-Ins please foolow the following steps
+To use this Excel Add-Ins please follow below steps.